turnkeylinux/confconsole/docs/Readme.rst

 https://github.com/turnkeylinux/confconsole

-The Configuration Console's objective is to provide the user with basic network configuration information and the ability to perform basic tasks, so as not to force the user to the command line.
+The objective of Configuration Console (aka Confconsole) is to provide the user with basic network configuration information and the ability to perform some common tasks selected via a menu, rather than command line tools.

-The information provided includes:
+The information provided on the inital screen - or "limited" mode - includes:
     - The binded IP address
     - The listening services the user may connect to over the network

-The basic tasks that the user may perform include:
+The tasks that may perform include in "full mode" include:

     - Networking:
-      - Setting a static IP address
+      - Setting a static IP address or enable DHCP
-      - Requesting DHCP

     - Let's Encrypt (see docs/Lets_encrypt.rst):
       - Enable/disable auto SSL cert update